Health and Safety Executive

 Rubber fume

-Fume evolved in the mixing, milling and blending of natural rubber or synthetic elastomers, or of natural rubber and synthetic polymers combined with chemicals, and in the processes which convert the resultant blends into finished products or parts thereof, and including any inspection procedures where fume continues to be evolved.
+This is fume from the mixing, milling and blending of natural rubber or synthetic elastomers.
+It is also fume from natural rubber and synthetic polymers combined with chemicals, and in the processes which convert the resultant blends into finished process dust products (or parts thereof).
+It also includes any inspection procedures where fume continues to be evolved.

 A strategy for dust and fume control